Hatikvah: Adoption as the Israeli national anthem

-Musical composition
+Melody and its origins

-The melody for "Hatikvah" derives from "La Mantovana", a 16th-century Italian song, composed by Giuseppe Cenci (Giuseppino del Biado) ca. 1600 with the text "Fuggi, fuggi, fuggi da questo cielo".
+The melody for "Hatikvah" is based from "La Mantovana", a 16th-century Italian song, composed by Giuseppe Cenci (Giuseppino del Biado) ca. 1600 with the text "Fuggi, fuggi, fuggi da questo cielo".
 Its earliest known appearance in print was in the del Biado's collection of madrigals.
 It was later known in early 17th-century Italy as "Ballo di Mantova".
 This melody gained wide currency in Renaissance Europe, under various titles, such as the "Pod Krakowem", "Cucuruz cu frunza-n sus" and the "Kateryna Kucheryava".
 It also served as a basis for a number of folk songs throughout Central Europe, for example the popular Slovenian children song "Čuk se je oženil".
-The melody was used by the Czech composer Bedřich Smetana in his set of six symphonic poems celebrating Bohemia, Má vlast (My Homeland), namely in the second poem named after the river which flows through Prague, Vltava.
+The best-known use of the melody prior to it becoming the Zionist anthem was by Czech composer Bedřich Smetana in his set of six symphonic poems celebrating Bohemia, Má vlast (My Homeland), namely in the second poem named after the river which flows through Prague, Vltava (also known as "The Moldau").
 The melody was also used by the French composer Camille Saint-Saëns in Rhapsodie bretonne.

+Zionist adaptation

 The adaptation of the music for "Hatikvah" was set by Samuel Cohen in 1888.
 Cohen himself recalled many years later that he had hummed "Hatikvah" based on the melody from the song he had heard in Romania, "Carul cu boi" (the ox-driven cart).

-The harmony of "Hatikvah" follows a minor scale, which is often perceived as mournful in tone and is uncommon in national anthems.
+The melody of "Hatikvah" follows a minor scale, which is often perceived as mournful in tone and is uncommon in national anthems.
 As the title "The Hope" and the words suggest, the import of the song is optimistic and the overall spirit uplifting.

-Usage in sporting events
+2017 boycott in UAE

-In October 2017, after judoka Tal Flicker won gold in the 2017 Abu Dhabi Grand Slam in the United Arab Emirates, officials played the International Judo Federation (IJF) anthem, instead of "Hatikvah", which Flicker sang privately.
+In October 2017, after Israeli judoka Tal Flicker won gold in the 2017 Abu Dhabi Grand Slam in the United Arab Emirates, officials played the International Judo Federation (IJF) anthem, instead of "Hatikvah", which Flicker sang privately.